Installing and using vnStat and vnStati for Monitoring Network Traffic in Ubuntu

 We can use the "-h" option to get the output for hourly display.
 The command and output are shown below.
 The display is always for the last 24 hours.

 6.3 Cumulative output

 It is possible to get the total output by combining the traffic analysis of multiple interfaces.
 For example "eth0+eth1" gives the output for the traffic by summing up the stats from eth0 and eth1.
 Similarly we can add up any number of interfaces like "eth0+eth1+eth2" or "eth0+wlan0", etc. Below is an example and command:

 vnstati -s -i wlan0+eth0 -o ~/summary3.png

-From the variety of information that we can log and analyse and produce by monitoring network traffic makes the combination of vnStat and vnStati a very powerful and useful toolkit.
-This can be used in an organisation too as it provides accurate results.
+From the variety of information that we can log and analyze and produce by monitoring network traffic makes the combination of vnStat and vnStati a very powerful and useful toolkit.
+This can be used in an organization too as it provides accurate results.
 The live monitoring can be verified with other tools to prove its accuracy.
 And since it logs all the information, the analysis can be done for a time period somewhere in the past.
 Lots more information about the usage and options can be found out in the vnStat man page.